BLAKE3-team/BLAKE3/README.md

 detection.
 AVX-512 and NEON implementation are available via C FFI, controlled by the `c_avx512` and `c_neon` features.
 Rayon-based multi-threading is controlled by the `rayon` feature.

+Eventually docs will be published on docs.rs.
+For now, you can build and view the docs locally with `cargo doc --open`.